 SWB is a broad category of phenomena that includes people's emotional responses, domain satisfaction, moods, and emotions of global judgments of life satisfaction (Diener, Oishi, & Smith, 1999).
 So the well-being concept can encompass a much wider range of information such as social indicators (Rees, & Main, 2015).
 This research, on the one hand, is related to the field of religion and enters the field of Islamic economics on the other hand.
-Also in this study, the approach of religion in cultivating talents and directing them towards SWB is scrutinized in contrast to the conventional economics approach.
-Therefore, first, the background of the subject in Islamic economics will be illustrated and then the paper will shed light on the studies conducted in the field of conventional economics.
+Also in this study, the approach of religion in cultivating talents and directing them towards SWB is scrutinized in contrast to the conventional economics will be illustrated and then the paper will shed light on the studies conducted in the field of conventional economics.